 That marks the end of this post on why referees add time in soccer.

 Hopefully it will have enlightened you on this area of the game.

-If you like refereeing and enjoy doing it, you can check out our other article on the finest soccer referee watches as you’ll definitely need one to keep track of time during games.
+Alternatively, if you like refereeing and enjoy doing it, you can check out our other article on the finest soccer referee watches, as you’ll definitely need one to keep track of time during games.